 Emergency Dentistry

-A dental emergency can happen to anyone at any time.
-Examples include tooth pain, tooth breakage, or a tooth being completely knocked out of your mouth.
 It’s always better to play it safe if you aren’t sure if something is an emergency.
-If you’re experiencing something needing immediate attention, call our office to be seen as soon as possible.
+If you need immediate attention, call our office.
+We’ll see you as soon as possible.

 Laser Dentistry

 Dental technology continues to modernize and advance over the years.
 One of the best examples is laser dentistry.
 It replaces a scalpel for many dental treatments, including periodontal disease treatment and gum contouring.
-Using a concentrated beam of light energy, lasers are extremely precise, virtually painless, and limit your downtime and recovery process.
-We use laser dentistry whenever possible to make treatment more comfortable for patients.

 Family Dentistry

-At our office, we provide care for patients of all ages.
-Family dentistry makes it convenient for the entire family to care for their dental needs in one visit.
 We can schedule appointments for children and their caretakers for fewer visits to the dentist office.
 Our team has training to ensure your children feel safe and comfortable at our office.
-They can also watch you get treatment so they know it’s nothing to worry about.
+They can also watch you get treatment, so they know it’s nothing to worry about.

 Sedation Dentistry